 - Ongoing Search Engine Optimisation (SEO) and social media marketing

-The motivation for developing this system was to allow us to present regular maintenance as something that all clients need to make an active decision on – and to support our discussions about support and maintenance so they are no longer an afterthought.
-We have put all the support options in one place so that clients can think holistically about what sort of ongoing services their website will need.
+The system helps us present regular maintenance as something that all clients need to make an active decision on.
+It supports our discussions about support and maintenance so they’re no longer an afterthought.
+All the support options are in one place so that clients can think holistically about which ongoing services their website needs.

 Should we host out of date websites?

-One question that arises from all this is what happens if a client declines ongoing maintenance for their website, even after we have educated them about its importance.
+One question that arises from all this is what happens if a client declines ongoing maintenance for their website.
+This can happen even after we have educated them about its importance.

-If a client is arranging their own web hosting then there’s literally nothing we can do if they don’t look after the website properly.
+If a client is arranging their own web hosting, there’s nothing we can do if they don’t look after the website properly.
 They have commissioned us for a one-off service which is now complete.

-In contrast, if we are hosting a website then we do have the right to insist that it is maintained and kept up to date.
+If we’re hosting a website then we have the right to insist that it’s maintained and kept up to date.
 This helps to keep everyone’s websites more secure and ensures the integrity of our hosting platform, so it’s fair enough.